martinkearn/Content/Blogs/Whats is new in Logic App V2.md

 The [Create stateful and stateless workflows in Visual Studio Code with the Azure Logic Apps (Preview) extension](https://docs.microsoft.com/en-us/azure/logic-apps/create-stateful-stateless-workflows-visual-studio-code) document talks through the "getting started" process and will get you up and running so I wont cover that here.
 I will cover what I think are some of the highlights that this local development experience unlocks compared to V1.

-**Development Lifecycle**; Firstly, not only is it really nice to be able to use and IDE rather than a browser to develop the logic app, but it actually makes the whole development lifecycle so much simpler, especially if you are working in a team.
+**Development Lifecycle**; Firstly, not only is it really nice to be able to use and IDE rather than a browser to develop the Logic App, but it actually makes the whole development lifecycle so much simpler, especially if you are working in a team.
 Because you are editing a locally stored set of files, you can use source control and all the great advantages hat come with that.

-**Running & Debugging**; You can run and more importantly debug your logic app directly from Visual Studio.
+**Running & Debugging**; You can run and more importantly debug your Logic App directly from Visual Studio.
 This is made possible by the switch to using the Azure Functions runtime which already has a great local debug experience.
 You can also set breakpoints within the workflow JSON itself so you can see exactly what is going on in your Logic App (currently this only applies to Actions, not Triggers).
 In order to make local debugging possible, you will need a few additional tools:

 - [NGrok](https://dashboard.ngrok.com/get-started/setup) (or similar) which tunnels public endpoints to your localhost
 - [PostMan](https://www.postman.com/) (or similar) which is a tool that can generate HTTP requests